 For a list of the top schools, see International Schools in Bucharest.

-The Romanian government has implemented an inclusion policy for special-needs children, intending to integrate them into mainstream schools, providing all children with the same educational opportunities.
-Dedicated special-needs schools do exist, however, if mainstream schooling cannot provide the required support.
+The Romanian government has implemented an inclusion policy for children with special educational needs with the aim to integrate them into mainstream schools with support and provide all children with the same educational opportunities.
+Dedicated special-needs schools do exist if mainstream schooling cannot provide the required support.

 Many schools in Bucharest, including international schools, have facilities and teachers that can assist children with a variety of special needs.
 Many schools also have specialised occupational therapists and other special-needs professionals to help these children.
 Only if a child is not able to adapt to mainstream schooling will they be transferred to a special-needs school.